Hi there! Welcome to UserVitals! 👋

 Make your customers a part of the conversation at every stage.
 Showcase your progress by sending out automatic emails to customers when the status of a roadmap item changes.
 UserVitals keep customers updated by showing them the status of their feedback submissions via the customer portal.

 When a product change is completed, you can create a changelog entry to announce the details.
 The changelog in the customer portal contains the full list of previously posted changelog entries.
 To let customers view the most recent product updates seamlessly, you can add a changelog widget to your site.

 And that's the overview of how to get started with UserVitals! 🥳

-To learn more about specific features and details, browse through our other help docs here.
+To learn more about specific features and details, browse through our other help docs or search for a specific topics here.